HL7/fhircast-docs/docs/events/syncerror.md

 `operationoutcome` | OPTIONAL | `OperationOutcome` | FHIR resource describing an outcome of an unsuccessful system action.

 The OperationOutcome SHALL use a code of `processing`.
-The OperationOutcome's `issue[0].details.coding[0].code` SHALL contain the id of the event that this error is related to as a `code` with the `system` value of "https://fhircast.hl7.org/events/syncerror/eventid".
+The OperationOutcome's `issue[0].details.coding.code` SHALL contain the id of the event that this error is related to as a `code` with the `system` value of "https://fhircast.hl7.org/events/syncerror/eventid".
-The OperationOutcome's `issue[0].details.coding[1].code` SHALL contain the name of the relevant event with a `system` value of "https://fhircast.hl7.org/events/syncerror/eventname".
+The OperationOutcome's `issue[0].details.coding.code` SHALL contain the name of the relevant event with a `system` value of "https://fhircast.hl7.org/events/syncerror/eventname".
+The OperationOutcome's `issue[0].details.coding.code` SHALL contain the name of the relevant subscriber `system` value of "https://fhircast.hl7.org/events/syncerror/subscriber".
 Other `coding` values can be included with different `system` values so as to include extra information about the `syncerror`.
+The `diagnostics` field SHALL contain a human readable explanation on the source and reason for the error.

 ## OperationOutcome profile

 The profile of the OperationOutcome resource expressed in FHIR shorthand.

 ```

 Profile:     SyncErrorOperationOutcome
 Parent:      OperationOutcome
 Id:          sync-error-operationoutcome
 Description: The OperationOutcome included in a syncerror event.
 * issue[0].severity.code = #error
 * issue[0].code = #processing
+* issue[0].diagnostics MS
+* issue[0].diagnostics 1..1
+* issue[0].details.coding ^slicing.discriminator.type = #value
+* issue[0].details.coding ^slicing.discriminator.path = "system"
+* issue[0].details.coding ^slicing.discriminator.description = "Reason and source of syncerror."
-* issue[0].details.coding 2..
+* issue[0].details.coding
+        contains eventid 1..1 MS and
+        eventname 1..1 MS
-* issue[0].details.coding[0].system = https://fhircast.hl7.org/events/syncerror/eventid
+* issue[0].details.coding[eventid].system = https://fhircast.hl7.org/events/syncerror/eventid
-* issue[0].details.coding[1].system = https://fhircast.hl7.org/events/syncerror/eventname
+* issue[0].details.coding[eventname].system = https://fhircast.hl7.org/events/syncerror/eventname
-* issue[0].diagnostics 0..1

 ```